-- Cast Iron: The Lodge Pre-Seasoned Cast-Iron Square Grill is a great choice if you want the look of grill marks without the actual grill!
+- Cast Iron: The Lodge Pre-Seasoned Cast-Iron Square Grill from Amazon is a great choice if you want the look of grill marks without the actual grill!
 This is your value choice.
 Check Latest Price on Amazon

-- Carbon Steel: DeBuyer’s 12″ Mineral B Element Iron Frypan has a large cooking surface area and the great heat conduction benefits of carbon steel.
+- Carbon Steel: DeBuyer’s 12.5″ Mineral B Element Iron Frypan from Amazon has a large cooking surface area and the great heat conduction benefits of carbon steel.
 Check Latest Price on Amazon

-- Copper: The Mauviel M’Heritage Copper 11.8-Inch Round Frying Pan has copper and stainless steel materials layered, creating the perfect environment for cooking your steak on the stove.
+- Copper: The Mauviel M’Heritage Copper 11.8-Inch Round Frying Pan from Amazon has copper and stainless steel materials layered, creating the perfect environment for cooking your steak on the stove.
 Check Latest Price on Amazon

 Personally, I recommend the Lodge Pre-Seasoned Cast Iron Square Grill.
 I love cast iron.
 The heat holding-abilities of cast iron are perfect for steak.
 And this one gives your steak the grill marks without the grill.